Ryucoin/neovm-utils/README.md

 `neovmUtils` also implements BIP39 mnemonic phrases to generate wallets using an iOS wrapper of the [Trezor Crypto library](https://github.com/Ryucoin/trezor-crypto-ios).

+It allows users to interact with numerous classes of digital assets on Ontology, such as native ONT/ONG and OEP4/5/8/10 assets.

 ## Installation

 `neovmUtils` is available through [CocoaPods](https://cocoapods.org).
 To install